 United States General Accounting Office Washington, D.C.
 20548

 General Government Division

 B-249779

-March 30, 1993
+April 26, 1993

-The Honorable Michael B. Donley Acting Secretary of the Air Force
+The Honorable Lloyd Bentsen The Secretary of the Treasury

-148875 Dear Mr. Secretary:
+Dear Mr. Secretary:

 Total Quality Management (TQM) is a management approach that strives to achieve continuous improvement of quality through organizationwide efforts based on facts and data.
 TQM also focuses business processes on meeting the needs of customers, both internal and external.
 Although TQM traditionally has been associated with private sector organizations and their efforts to remain competitive and profitable, in recent years federal organizations have been attempting to implement TQM to cope with budget restrictions and better serve the public.

 We recently surveyed federal installations to determine the extent of their use of TQM and learned that 68 percent of the installations surveyed were implementing TQM.1 installation, as defined by the Office of Personnel Management, is a unit with a specifically designated head who is not subject to on-site supervision by a higher level installation head and who has been delegated some degree of authority in the performance of personnel management functions.
-Our survey covered over 2,800 installations, such as Internal Revenue Service Centers, Social Security offices, military depots, and Air Force bases.
-One hundred fifty-one installations of the Department of the Air Force were included in this survey, and the purpose of this correspondence is to provide you a brief summary of the results as they apply to the Air Force as well as to compare Air Force results with the total results of all surveyed installations.
+Our survey covered over 2,800 installations, such as Social Security offices, military depots, and Internal Revenue Service centers.
+We included 144 installations of the Department of the Treasury in this survey, and the purpose of this correspondence is to provide you a brief summary of the results as they apply to Treasury as well as to compare Treasury results with the results of all surveyed federal installations.
 We believe this information--particularly data on barriers to TQM--can be useful in your planning and as a baseline for judging future efforts.

+GAO/GGD-93-30R, TQM Implementation at Treasury

-GAO/GGD-93-18R, TQM Implementation in the Air Force 05.6852/148875 1Ouality Management: Survey of Federal Organizations (GAO/GGD-93-9BR, Oct.
+1Ouality Management: Survey of Federal Organizations (GAO/GGD-93-9BR, Oct.
 1, 1992).
-STATUS OF TOM As figures 1 and 2 show, a significant number of government installations and Air Force installations reported implementing TQM.
-Figure 1 shows that about 68 percent of the federal installations responding to our survey reported they were starting or already implementing TQM.
-Figure 2 shows that 98 percent of the 151 Air Force installations responding to our survey reported that they were working on various phases of TQM.
-Additionally, three of the remaining five Air Force installations reported that they planned to implement TQM.
-Figure 1: Percentage of Government Installations Implementing TOM